 They are lying.

 Indie authors are the publisher

-Indies are the publisher.
-They are doing the same thing a traditional publisher would do for them, but for themselves – covers, editing, distribution, marketing.
+Indies are doing the same thing a traditional publisher would do for them, but for themselves – covers, editing, distribution, marketing.

 I will point out that in the ‘olden days’ of self-publishing, the author had to pay big bucks to have their books printed.
-The systems and services (like Amazon Kindle and print-on-demand paperback books) didn’t exist.
+The systems and services (like Amazon Kindle and print-on-demand paperback books) didn’t exist yet.

 In those days it cost a lot of money because you had to pay for hundreds or thousands of books at once.
 This was not a scam, just the way technology worked back then.

 Today, if someone suggests you pay many thousands of dollars to publish your book, tells you your book is amazing, and promise you big things, it most likely is a scam.

 These scam ‘publishing companies’ tell you this is the way it is, but it’s not.